-Author has written 9 stories for Pirates of the Caribbean, Kingdom Hearts, Naruto, Bleach, Harry Potter, Sekirei, Fate/stay night, and Familiar of Zero.
+Author has written 14 stories for Pirates of the Caribbean, Kingdom Hearts, Naruto, Bleach, Harry Potter, Dragon Ball Z, Buffy: The Vampire Slayer, RWBY, One Piece, Sekirei, Fate/stay night, Familiar of Zero, and Worm.

 So yeah, changing up my profile stuff, mostly because I'm kinda bored and don't have the urge to work on the fics I'm writing right now.
 If you were a fan of me before Death God Ashikabi, I totally failed in my attempt to finish that Kingdom Hearts fic.
 Sorry for anyone who is reading that, but I think that is entirely on the backburner now, mostly because all the notes I made for it went poof when my old laptop died.
 I suppose this is good for the Death God Ashikabi fans that I have, especially since that fic trounced my last few attempts and has become more popular than I thought it would.
 Now that I'm a little older and a little wiser, at the age of 23, I must say it is nice to be back in the game of writing fics again after a long hiatus of around 3 years.
 I've had many more experiences in those three years, and am now on the cusp of obtaining my B.A. in Japanese (Got it).
 It's been quite a long road in college, and the countless English classes that I have taken while within those walls of learning have honed my skill in writing.

 Now then, since this is an authors page, I'm going to share a few tricks that I have learned through a few Creative Writing classes I have taken.
 These are some simple exercises to get yourself motivated to write anything in case you decide to do so.